CANFLUX/pipeline-documentation/13_Create_Your_INI_Files.md

 ##### Global Variables

  *Global Variables*
 At the top of the sample first stage INI file that you obtained (`DSM_FirstStage.ini` XXX check site name once decided), you will notice sections with headers containing "Global Variables".
 To simplify entering and editing the required parameters into the first stage INI file there is an option to apply the same setting to many traces at once, using this global variables feature.
 These are always defined at the beginning of the INI file.
-(Note: only the main body of your INI file, not your "include files", should have global variables.)
+(Note: only the main body of your INI file, not your "include files", should have global variables [XXX include files not mentioned yet...])

 The main advantage that this provides is an option of having a standard set of variables defined in the template files that can be loaded into each site-specific INI file using the `#include` statement.
-[XXX FYI to a newer user, I don't think it's clear how this part is an advantage and these are linked at this point]
+[XXX FYI to a newer user, I don't think it's clear how this part is an advantage and these are linked at this point... however, global variables appear at the top of the INI file so do they need explaining first?]

 Another advantage is that you can apply changes to multiple traces all at once if needed, by making only one edit at the top of the file.
 Then you do not risk missing out a trace needed the same edit, so long as it is referenced correctly.